Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: BeamTransFuser Framework

-Accordingly, the attention scores are computed via the scaled dot-product attention mechanism~\cite{vaswani2017attention}: These scores are normalized using the softmax function to obtain the attention weights: The fused token representation, denoted by $\tilde{\mathbf{F}} \in \mathbb{R}^{\mathcal{N} \times \mathcal{D}}$, is then obtained by applying the attention weights to the value matrix~\cite{vaswani2017attention}: To facilitate residual fusion and downstream processing, the fused token sequence $\tilde{\mathbf{F}}$ is reshaped and partitioned according to the original token indices of each modality (i.e., camera, LiDAR, radar, and GPS).
-These modality-specific feature maps are then reintegrated into their corresponding branches via residual connections (i.e., multi-modal fusion block$\rightarrow $Layer), allowing each branch to benefit from cross-modal information while maintaining modality-specific representations.
+where $h$ is the number of attention heads.
+These scores are normalized using the softmax function to obtain the attention weights: The fused token representation, denoted by $\tilde{\mathbf{F}} \in \mathbb{R}^{\mathcal{N} \times \mathcal{D}}$, is then obtained by applying the attention weights to the value matrix~\cite{vaswani2017attention}: To facilitate residual fusion and downstream processing, the fused token sequence $\tilde{\mathbf{F}}$ is reshaped and partitioned according to the original token indices of each modality.
+For the spatially structured modalities (i.e., camera, LiDAR, and radar), the corresponding fused tokens are reshaped back into feature maps and reintegrated into their branches via residual connections.
+For the GPS modality, which is represented as embedded non-spatial tokens rather than a 2D feature map, the corresponding fused tokens are retained in token form and forwarded to the subsequent fusion stage.
+In this way, each branch can benefit from cross-modal information while preserving its modality-specific structure.